mrazjava/bambi-editor/bambi-editor/src/etc/server/readme.txt

 This directory contains examples of scripts that can be written on a remote server to process input sent from bambi editor.
-Bambi does not require any specific technology on the server side to process its output, so long it the server script is comptabile with bambi's output method (eg. form post) and it supports bambi's response protocol for that output format.
+Bambi does not require any specific technology on the server side to process its output, so long the server script is comptabile with bambi's output method (eg. form post) and it supports bambi's response protocol for that output format.
 The response protocol is used by bambi to communicate the status of upload with the server and report it back to end user.

-PHP response protocol:
+FormPost response protocol:

 KEY|VALUE - one line, lines can be in any order
 Keys: